-Kevin Sayer has been the CEO of DexCom, Inc. (NASDAQ:DXCM) since 2015.
+Kevin Sayer became the CEO of DexCom, Inc. (NASDAQ:DXCM) in 2015.
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at other big companies.
-Next, we'll consider growth that the business demonstrates.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+Then we'll look at a snap shot of the business growth.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Kevin Sayer's Compensation Compare With Similar Sized Companies?

-Our data indicates that DexCom, Inc. is worth US$14b, and total annual CEO compensation is US$9.6m.
-(This number is for the twelve months until December 2018).
+Our data indicates that DexCom, Inc. is worth US$22b, and total annual CEO compensation was reported as US$9.6m for the year to December 2018.
 We think total compensation is more important but we note that the CEO salary is lower, at US$601k.
+Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
 We took a group of companies with market capitalizations over US$8.0b, and calculated the median CEO total compensation to be US$11m.
 (We took a wide range because the CEOs of massive companies tend to be paid similar amounts - even though some are quite a bit bigger than others).

 Is DexCom, Inc. Growing?

-DexCom, Inc. has increased its earnings per share (EPS) by an average of 5.9% a year, over the last three years (using a line of best fit).
-It achieved revenue growth of 48% over the last year.
+DexCom, Inc. has reduced its earnings per share by an average of 33% a year, over the last three years (measured with a line of best fit).
+Its revenue is up 48% over last year.

 Has DexCom, Inc. Been A Good Investment?

-I think that the total shareholder return of 73%, over three years, would leave most DexCom, Inc. shareholders smiling.
+Boasting a total shareholder return of 199% over three years, DexCom, Inc. has done well by shareholders.
 This strong performance might mean some shareholders don't mind if the CEO were to be paid more than is normal for a company of its size.

 Kevin Sayer is paid around what is normal the leaders of larger companies.